-The ideal foods to eat will boost your energy levels and improve your fitness routine, as well as ward off muscle soreness and replenish your body even after your workout is over.
+A pre-workout snack will boost your energy levels and provide you with the nutrition combination needed to fuel you up for a great workout!
+What you eat before a workout can even ward off muscle soreness and replenish your body even after your workout is over.

-You don’t want your stomach growling during exercise, but you don’t want to feel like you just ate Thanksgiving dinner either.
+Pro-tip for your pre-workout snack, timing matters!
+You don’t want your stomach growling during exercise, but you don’t want to feel like you just ate Thanksgiving dinner, either.

 A high carbohydrate snack with a little bit of fat and/or protein is ideal for most pre-workout snacks because it can easily be digested, plus it regulates your blood sugar.